jmpealy/CryptoClustering/README.md

 ### The *Crypto_Clustering.ipynb* Jupyter Notebook:

 It contains the ```Python``` code used for the analysis.
-All the code was throroughly commented, so it's easier to understand.
+All the code has been commented, so it's easier to understand.

+### A text file with a couple of web links to references I used for help in writing my code.

 ## Data Reference